 Program courses are delivered in an interprofessional learning environment that mirrors the palliative care work setting.
 Each week features a biomedical topic paired with a psycho-social-spiritual-ethics topic.
 The program focuses on advancing clinical knowledge, developing clinical wisdom, building an evidence-based palliative care practice, enhancing communication skills, and addressing physical, psychological, social, and spiritual suffering, as well as ethical issues.

-The Interprofessional Master of Science in Palliative Care consists of 36 credits of coursework designed to be completed in 24 months of continuous study.
+The Interprofessional Master of Science in Palliative Care consists of 33 credits of coursework designed to be completed in 24 months of continuous study.
 Students may choose flexible completion options, but note that courses are currently offered once per academic year.
 All students complete interdisciplinary coursework in palliative care core concepts, communications, teamwork and leadership, community integration, assessment of pain and non-pain symptoms, and diverse topics related to the psycho-social-spiritual-ethical dimensions of patient and family care.
 Curricula focus on evidence-based practices in diverse palliative care settings and populations.
 Students of all professions learn together in a supportive environment.
-Over 95% of the curricular content is shared by biomedical and allied health professional tracks.

 Investing in your future is a big decision.
 However, becoming a fully online student at the University of Colorado is a high-quality and affordable option for learners of all types.
 Tuition and fees are based largely on the degree program you enroll in.